NuGet Packages

 The UnityNuGet uplink is an experimental feature.

-- OpenUPM registry sync with UnityNuGet registry hourly.
+- The OpenUPM registry synchronizes with the UnityNuGet registry on an hourly basis.

 .

-- NuGet packages are not searchable or browse-able on the OpenUPM website.
+- NuGet packages are neither searchable nor browsable on the OpenUPM website.

-- Search for NuGet packages via OpenUPM registry's search endpoint will result in "404 packages not found".
-This affects both openupm-cli's search command and Untiy PackMan's search feature.
-As a side-effect of the issue,
+- Searching for NuGet packages via the OpenUPM registry's search endpoint will return "404 packages not found."
+This affects both the openupm-cli's search command and the Unity Package Manager's search interface.
+As a side effect:

-- NuGet packages will be invisible in Unity PackMan's "My Registries" section, but still visible on the "In Project" section.
+- NuGet packages will be invisible in the Unity Package Manager's "My Registries" section, although they remain visible in the "In Project" section.

-- Unity console will warn "Error searching for packages" the first time open the PackMan.
+- The Unity console will display a warning "Error searching for packages" the first time you open the Package Manager.

-- Install an OpenUPM package that depends on UnityNuGet.
+- Installation of an OpenUPM package that depends on UnityNuGet.

-- Solve the potential assembly conflicting by disabling the "Assembly Version Validation".
+- Resolution of potential assembly conflicts by disabling "Assembly Version Validation."

 {